 - 1. All shirts and blouses must come below the top of shorts, pants, or skirts and cover the back and stomach while sitting or standing.
 No bare midriffs will be allowed.
 Bodysuits, halter tops, backless tops or dresses, and miniskirts are prohibited.
 No shirts, blouses, or dresses with spaghetti straps or tank-style tops will be allowed.
 Girls may wear sleeveless shirts or blouses as long as the armholes are tight fitting and undergarments are not showing. - 2.
 One pair of matched earrings, not excessively large, and worn in the ear lobe only is allowed. - 3.
 Makeup, nail polish, lotions, sprays, or perfumes, may not be brought to the classroom.
 No extreme or distracting colors of nail polish or makeup may be worn. - 4.
 Appropriate undergarments must be worn; including shorts being worn under skirts and dresses on PE and library days. - 5.
-The hem of girls' shorts, skirts, skorts, and dresses may be no higher than 4 inches above the knee, measured when kneeling.
+The hem of girls' shorts, skirts, skorts, and dresses must be fingertip length or longer on all sides of the garment.
 All measurements are taken from the outermost garment.
 Example: If shorts are worn over leggings, the shorts must meet the standard.